Home · Blog · Thorough Examination

 Periodic examination

-6 months for lifting accessories and equipment used to lift persons.
-12 months for all other lifting equipment.
-OR at intervals specified in a written examination scheme drawn up by a competent person.
+Every 6 months for lifting accessories and equipment used to lift persons.
+Every 12 months for all other lifting equipment.
+Or at intervals specified in a written examination scheme drawn up by a competent person.

 4